 Build the box, reinforce it with a couple extra layers of packing tape, then fold the flaps in.
 You’ve now created the perfect makeshift bin for whatever you need to place inside it.

 TPC Tip: store your unbuilt boxes right side up.
 This way the fluting in the box walls does the support work for you, minimizing damage and bending over time.

 Corrugated bins let you organize working and packing areas.
 Made from a single piece of board, they fold and lock into place and provide excellent strength and hold.
 They can be used to hold rolls of bubble cushion, unbuilt corrugated mailers, or big stacks of kraft bubble mailers.

-Plastic bins are simply tougher, more colorful versions of corrugated bins.
+Plastic bins are simply tougher, more colourful versions of corrugated bins.
 They’re even better suited to storing small parts and products, along with packing supplies like rolls of labels, tape, and twist-ties.
-And their coloring allows you to create a simple organizational system.
+And their colouring allows you to create a simple organizational system.

 Using dispensers to organize your packaging supplies does two main things: it cleans up your packing area and it improves your productivity.
 You’ll eliminate the search for supplies, cut down on waste and speed up your packing times, too.

 Why struggle with finding scissors to cut your packing tape?
 Load it into a tape dispenser and—depending on the model you choose—it can hold the roll, measure it, cut it cleanly, and ensure you’ll never lose the end of the roll again.

 And while you’re at it, why let the peeling of labels ruin your nails (and your sanity)?
 Load them into a label dispenser and it’ll hold the roll, peel labels from the liner, and rewind the liner to keep your workspace clear.